iAmNawa/nawaclock.com/public/tessnight/readme.md

 change the h1 tag with an ID of pleaseWork2 to the text from the image.
 It uses tesseract to identify letters in an image and can return the text from the image.
 You can add an image to the photos folder and change the image in the index.html

+After all that start tesseract.js and go to localhost:1444